 Some business owners also hesitate to work with influencers because of their exorbitant rates.
 Posts on Instagram for people who have a following of 20,000 and above can charge on a range of $100-200 per carousel.
 Entrepreneurs will assume that this budget can go a long way for other strategies such as PPC ads and others.

-Thus, a great strategy is inviting small influencers with a medium following to advertise your business in exchange for free products and services.
+Thus, a great strategy is inviting small influencers with a medium following to advertise your business in exchange for complimentary products and services.
 Called a micro-influencer, these social media users can help in brand awareness through the power of word-of-mouth referrals.

 Check on influencer statistics and information

-- The number of followers: Obviously, the number of followers will show how much of their audience will see the post.
+- The number of followers: Obviously, the number of followers will show how much their audience will see the post.
 Many small businesses start working with influencers at the 1,000, 5,000, or 10,000 follower mark.

 Start an influencer program

 Have you decided that influencer marketing will be one of your go-to strategies?
 Then, you can streamline the process by starting an influencer program for your business.
 The standard offer for many companies is to offer potential users these elements within influencer marketing campaigns: